 In Minneapolis, Marge sits next to her packed luggage in her hotel room talking on the phone to a female friend.
 She tells the friend that she saw Mike and that he was upset from his wife's death.
 The woman tells Marge that Mike never married that woman, that he had been bothering her for some time and that she is still alive.
 She tells Marge that Mike has been having life-long psychiatric problems and he has been living in an insane asylum for a few years now and that he is now living with his parents.
 Marge then checks out of the hotel, buys a breakfast sandwich from a Hardees restaurant, and silently ponders her next move and she contends driving back to Brainerd having gotten nowhere with her investigation.
 But then a thought pops into her head as she remembers something.

 Marge then goes to visit Jerry at the car dealership, obviously having picked up something from his nervous and elusive behavior on her first visit the day before.
 He sits in his office writing out a new sales form for GMAC, making sure the serial numbers for the non-existent vehicles are again smudged and illegible.
 He is irritated by her visit.
 He tries to get her out, but polite and insistent as usual, Marge tells him that the tan Ciera she's investigating had dealer plates and that someone who works at the dealership got a phone call from the perpetrators, which is too much of a coincidence.
 She asks if he's done a lot count recently, and rather than answer, Jerry yells at her by saying that the car is not from that lot.
 In a serious tone, Marge tells Jerry not to get snippy with her.
-Jerry tells her he is cooperating, but it seems like (to the viewers) he is now clearly insane at realizing the depth of the mess he has created and how miserably all his assorted schemes have failed.
+Jerry tells her he is cooperating, but it's obvious to us that he is now clearly insane at realizing the depth of the mess he has created and how miserably all his assorted schemes have failed.
 He jumps up, puts on his hat and coat, and tells her he'll go inventory the lot right now.
 Marge waits at the desk, peeking a look at his picture of Jean and at the GMAC loan form on his desk.
 From the window she sees him driving out of the lot.
 She hurriedly calls the Minneapolis police from Jerry's desk phone.

 At the cabin, Gaear sits in his long johns eating a TV dinner as he watches a soap opera on the fuzzy television.
 Carl comes in with his bloodied face and the $80,000 he took from the briefcase before he buried it.
 Gaear looks unfazed by Carl's extensive wound.
 Carl asks what happened to Jean, who is lying on the kitchen floor motionless, still tied to the chair; there is blood on the stove behind her.
-Gaear tells Carl she started screaming and wouldn't stop, so he killed her.
+Gaear tells Carl she started screaming and wouldn't stop.
 Carl shows him the money, takes his $40,000, and tells him he's keeping the Ciera and that Gaear can have his old truck and they must part ways.
 Gaear tells him they'll split the car.

 A little later, Marge is driving along an isolated road talking on the CB radio to Lou.
 They are discussing Jean's kidnapping; that a Minneapolis police detective learned from Stan and Jean's son Scotty, and the fact that her father, Wade, is missing.
 She tells Lou she is driving around Moose Lake, following the tip from the loudmouth bar owner Mr. Mohra.
 Their conversation reveals that the news has gotten word out on the wire for the public to keep an eye out for Jerry and Wade.
 She suddenly spots the tan Ciera parked in front of the cabin.
 Lou tells her he will send her back-up.